 Data Protection Disclaimer

-The information you supply in relation to your Academic Work Distribution will be used to:
+The information you supply in relation to your Academic Work will be used to:

-- quantify scholarly activities to balance load against capacity and to aid comparability of work distribution at Academic Unit, College and University levels;
+· quantify scholarly activities to balance load against capacity and to aid comparability of workload distribution at Academic Unit, College and University levels;

-- create a framework to capture information on academic activities to allow the University to report with greater precision.
+· create a framework to encapsulate information on academic activities to allow the University to report with greater precision.